Full Professor and member of Faculty of Graduate and Postdoctoral Studies

 Work E-mail: lbowker@uOttawa.ca

 I’ve always been fascinated by the interaction of language and technology.
 As an undergraduate student studying translation right here at the University of Ottawa, I was curious to learn how computer tools could help me to be more productive.
 In graduate school, I started to examine the question from the other side, considering how using tools might impact the quality of translation.
-Throughout, I developed a keen appreciation for what computers can and cannot do with regard to language processing, and I learned that one of their strengths is for modeling ontologies – a map of concepts/terms and relations in a specialized domain.
+Throughout, I developed a keen appreciation for what computers can and cannot do with regard to language processing.

 After completing my PhD, I first worked as a professor at Dublin City University in Ireland, where I taught on both the translation and the computational linguistics programs.
 In 2000, I returned to the University of Ottawa as a professor at the School of Translation and Interpretation, where I taught courses in technical translation and translation technologies.
 In 2007, the School of Information Studies was established as a new academic unit within the Faculty of Arts.
 The field of information studies is concerned with many aspects of managing information, including the organization of information.
-My interest and experience in terminology and ontologies was a natural intersection point, and I was given a cross-appointment, meaning that I now belong to both the School of Translation and Interpretation and the School of Information Studies.
-In 2010, I assumed the Directorship of the School of Information Studies, where I currently oversee the Master’s of Information Studies program.
-I’m very excited about the prospect of sharing my passion for language, technologies, and information organization with you!
+My interest and experience in terminology and concept analysis was a natural intersection point, and I was given a cross-appointment, meaning that I now belong to both the School of Translation and Interpretation and the School of Information Studies.
+I’m very excited about the prospect of sharing my passion for language, technologies, and information organization!

 - ISI 5102 Organization of Information